williamouyang/okta.github.io/_source/docs/platform-release-notes/platform-release-notes.md

 The following issue is fixed:

-* Matching against attributes that exceed the allowed length of `appuser.username` failed without an appropriate message, and the failure wasn't logged.
-(OKTA-96437)
-* GET requests to `oauth2/v1/authorize` that specified the value `form_post` for the parameter `response_mode` sometimes failed to receive `expires_in` and `scope` in the response.
+* GET requests to `oauth2/v1/authorize` that specified the Form Post Response Mode sometimes failed to receive `expires_in` and `scope` in the response.
 (OKTA-98245)
-* Some custom apps couldn't upgdate the signing key.
+* Custom SAML apps couldn't update their signing key credentials via API.
 (OKTA-93959)
-* For OpenID client apps that configured their application type as "Okta or App," the **App Embed Link** dialog incorrectly displayed additional sections.
+* When configuring OpenID Connect client apps, the App Embed Links dialog displayed custom login and error page sections that weren’t applicable.
 (OKTA-95526)
+* Using an API token created by a ReadOnly Admin caused a permission error when GET requests were sent to `/api/v1/users/:uid/factors` or `/api/v1/users/:uid/factors/catalog`.
+(OKTA-95569)

 ## Does Your Org Have These Changes Yet?